MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 {this.props.author}
 ~~~

-then using it in a compontns can be done as follows...
+then using it in a components can be done as follows...

 ~~~
 <MyComponent autor="Bob" />